 – Redemption Counter

-– Entrance to your various attractions
+– Entrances to your various attractions

 – In-store marketing items

-– Closed Circuit TV for arena viewing
+– Closed-circuit TV for laser tag arena viewing

 A well laid-out arcade and redemption centre can increase your potential income significantly.
-Also having the hottest, most profitable arcade/redemption mix is equally important.
+Also having the latest, hottest, most profitable arcade/redemption mix is equally important.

-With leasing you can keep your games cycling through as newer games are released while broken games are repaired by the third-party company, leasing of course also greatly reduced the initial investment on the arcade area.
-Your profits this way are generally split 50/50 with the leasing company.
+With leasing you can keep your games cycling through as newer games are released while broken games are repaired by the third-party company.
+Leasing of course also greatly reduces the initial investment on the arcade area.
+Profits from leasing are negotiated and split with the leasing company.